balazka/balazka.github.io/index.md

 </p>
 <hr>
 <br>
-I’m a PhD student in Sociology and Methodology of Social Research at the University of Milan and University of Turin, a joint PhD program of the Network for the Advancement of Social and Political Studies.
-The main focus of my current research activity is on religious nones, survey methods and potential impact of Big Data on the emerging field of non-religion studies.
+<h6 align="left">I’m a PhD student in Sociology and Methodology of Social Research at the University of Milan and University of Turin, a joint PhD program of the Network for the Advancement of Social and Political Studies.
+The main focus of my current research activity is on religious nones, survey methods and potential impact of Big Data on the emerging field of non-religion studies.</h6>
 <br>
 <br>
 <p float="left">